ClearLakeStudio/LakeRunner/Assets/prefabs/Logan/BrainBlastBar.md

 ## Notes

 * This prefab is completely free to use and modify.
-Reference the GPL 3.0 license for restrictions.
+Please refer to the GPL 3.0 license for restrictions.